Calebpyn/SurveyTree/README.md

 # SurveyTree
-Surveys that follow a tree node data structure.
+Surveys that follow a tree node structure.